...is a Game Designer, Developer, and Software Engineer.

 Call of Duty: Ghosts

-As Infinity Ward's first new IP since Modern Warfare, there was a lot riding on Call of Duty: Ghosts.
-My work during the development of Ghosts was even more diverse than with Modern Warfare 3.
-I regularly worked with the designers on mechanics and functionality for the multiplayer game, and with artists on new assets.
-I implemented a wide variety of features and optimizations, from UI to networking to gameplay.
+As Infinity Ward's first IP since Modern Warfare 3, there was a lot riding on Call of Duty: Ghosts.
+Because the excitement and expectations were so high, this is one project where I needed to stretch myself in many new directions.
+I worked with artists on new assets; I sat with designers to iron out mechanics and functionality; and I implemented a huge variety of features and optimizations, from UI to networking to gameplay.

 Silk - Interactive Generative Art 2012